 Colon cancer is often found in its late stages because it’s masked by symptoms that are mistaken for “other medical issues,” according to Charlie Fuchs, MD, MPH, director of the Gastrointestinal Cancer Center at the Dana-Farber Cancer Institute.
 What's worse, there often are no symptoms in the early stages of colon cancer.
 When they do appear, symptoms can include blood in your stool, changes in bowel habits, and abdominal discomfort.

-“These symptoms can arise for reasons totally unrelated to cancer, so one shouldn’t conclude that if you have any of those symptoms that you have colon cancer,” Fuchs says.
+“These symptoms can arise for reasons totally unrelated to cancer, so one shouldn’t conclude that if you have any of those symptoms that you have colon cancer,” Fuchs said.
 “But you should bring it to the attention of your primary physician, who can make an assessment and decide if any further evaluation is required.”

 Collins underwent months of debilitating chemotherapy, radiation, and major surgery.